thannie-phan/holbertonschool-low_level_programming/README.md

-This is the README file for the C programming project - beginning.
+This is the README file for the C programming project - beginning